Your Cart

 Some of the most common ones include:

-Using very cheap or fake replacement parts
+• Using very cheap or fake replacement parts

-Repairing phones without warranty or guarantee
+• Repairing phones without warranty or guarantee

-Fixing phones repeatedly instead of assessing replacement value
+• Fixing phones repeatedly instead of assessing replacement value

-Ignoring the phone’s current resale price before repairing
+• Ignoring the phone’s current resale price before repairing

 Low quality batteries and screens may work temporarily but usually fail faster and can damage the phone further.

-Repair or Replace?
+Should You Repair or Replace?
 Questions to Ask Yourself

-Before spending money on repairs, ask yourself:
+Before spending money on repairing that phone, ask yourself these questions:

-How much is my phone currently worth in Nigeria?
+• How much is my phone currently worth in Nigeria?

-How long will this repair realistically last?
+• How long will this repair realistically last?

-Will the phone still meet my needs after repair?
+• Will the phone still meet my needs after repair?

-Is this the first repair or one of many?
+• Is this the first repair or one of many?

-If a single repair can give you another year of reliable use, repairing is usually worth it.
+• If a single repair can give you another year of reliable use, repairing is usually worth it.
 If not, replacement makes more sense.

 Where to Buy or Replace Phones Safely in Nigeria

-When replacement is the better option, buying from a trusted source is critical.
-Fake and refurbished devices are common in the market.
+When replacement is the better option, buying from a trusted source becomes non-negotiable.
+Now that fake and refurbished devices are common in the market, Nigerians now now choose 360GadgetsAfrica because:

-UK used devices are properly tested
+• UK used devices are properly tested

-Pricing is transparent and competitive
+• Pricing is transparent and competitive

 Instead of spending repeatedly on repairs, upgrading to a reliable phone from a trusted platform often saves more money in the long run.

-Smart gadget decisions are not about sentiment.
+At the end of the day, smart gadget decisions are not about sentiment.
 They are about value, reliability, and long term use.